onesteinbv/addons-container/l10n_nl_rgs_usability/README.rst

 - enable analytic accounting by default
 - automatically load pre-defined payment terms and payment modes
 - automatically add payment account in SEPA payment method line
+- automatically install RGS when creating a new company